JasonBrownell/numberguesser/README.md

 I viewed Brad's YouTube video tutorial [https://www.youtube.com/watch?v=GcFJjpMFJvI], where he developed this code.
 I forked the code base for this so I'll have a template/inspiration for any simple Visual C# app I create in the future.

+Especially of interest to me is Visual C# Console Application Tooling, and it's use of multi-colored, terminal output with little overhead.

 ### Version
 1.0.1